cyberark/conjur/design/authenticators_status_api.md

 `CONJUR_AUTHENTICATORS=authn-oidc/adfs,authn`

 Let's say the Conjur Operator configured the OIDC Authenticator and forgot to whitelist the authenticator in the CONJUR_AUTHENTICATORS variable.
-Without the Healthcheck API, the first time the user will encounter the error will be in an authentication request.
+Without the Status API, the first time the user will encounter the error will be in an authentication request.
 A user `alice` will try to authenticate with OIDC and will get a 401 Unauthorized response without any description on what happened (the answer will be in the logs which are probably unaccessible to her) even if the actual request is ok.
 The main problem here is that the Unauthorized response has nothing to do with the actual request, as the problem is not in it.
 The problem is in the configuration which was made by another person in another time.
-With the Healthcheck API the person who does the configuration will get an immediate feedback on it, and the users that are *using* the authenticators will not be unauthorized due to configuration errors.
+With the Status API the person who does the configuration will get an immediate feedback on it, and the users that are *using* the authenticators will not be unauthorized due to configuration errors.